 Under Florida Law, physicians can opt not to carry medical malpractice insurance if they can demonstrate financial responsibility to cover malpractice costs as well as meet certain conditions.
 This is known in the Florida medical community as going bare.
 One of the requirements of going bare is the physician must post a notice in his or her office stating that he or she does not carry medical malpractice insurance.
 A failure to post this notice in the practitioner's office or lack of financial ability to cover malpractice claim could result in penalties being imposed on the practitioner.
 If you are concerned about being a medical malpractice victim of a physician without insurance, you should contact an experienced personal injury attorney today.

-If you or a loved one is a victim of medical malpractice in any part of Florida, including Melbourne, Cocoa Beach, Cape Canaveral, Kissimmee, Viera, Titusville, Orlando, Daytona Beach, St. Cloud, Jacksonville, South Florida, or the west coast from Destin to Tampa and Sarasota - you have enough to worry about.
+If you or a loved one is a victim of medical malpractice in any part of Florida, including Melbourne, Palm Bay, Cocoa Beach, Cape Canaveral, Kissimmee, Viera, Titusville, Orlando, Daytona Beach, St. Cloud, Jacksonville, West Palm, Hobe Sound, Vero Beach, St. Augstine, Rockledge, Mims, Destin, Cocoa Beach, Tampa, Jacksonville, Sarasota - you have enough to worry about.
 Call The Law Offices of James B. Coulter at (321) 586-9944 or submit our online contact form for your free consultation today.
+We proudly represent clients throughout the great state of Florida.

 Our Law firm handles medical malpractice cases throughout the state of Florida and we are happy to come to you, should the travel to our offices be difficult.
 Allow us the opportunity to provide you a free consultation.
 We will advocate for you and for what is just in your medical malpractice case.